8th Grade Math

 Room #812, phone 355-7022, e-mail: email@example.com

 As students progress in their educational endeavors, more knowledge and skill will be required for each level.
-This course will foster a development and understanding of functions and their graphs.
-Students will acquire skills in utilizing the Pythagorean Theorem to solve real-world problems.
+This course will foster a development and understanding of the real number system and algebraic thinking.
+Students will acquire skills in adding, subtracting, multiplying and dividing signed numbers including integers.
 Students solve multi-step equations involving real numbers.
-Problem solving in the course includes modeling consumer applications with systems of equations.
-It develops other important mathematics topics including patterns, functions, geometry, measurement, and statistics.
+Problem solving in the course includes patterns, multi-step equations, functions, transformations, geometry, measurement, systems of linear equations, and statistics.
 It provides remediation for students who are below grade level as well as enrichment for advanced students.

 Text and Required Materials: